Stackclash/5e-vault/5. Mechanics/Classes/Artificer.md

 ### Magical Tinkering (Level 1)

+*1st-level artificer feature*

-At 1st level, you learn how to invest a spark of magic into mundane objects.
+You've learned how to invest a spark of magic into mundane objects.
 To use this ability, you must have [[5.
 Mechanics/Items/Thieves Tools.md\|thieves' tools]] or [[5.
 Mechanics/Items/Artisans Tools.md\|artisan's tools]] in hand.
 You then touch a Tiny nonmagical object as an action and give it one of the following magical properties of your choice:

 - The object sheds bright light in a 5-foot radius and dim light for an additional 5 feet.
 - Whenever tapped by a creature, the object emits a recorded message that can be heard up to 10 feet away.
 You utter the message when you bestow this property on the object, and the recording can be no more than 6 seconds long.